Oliverq755/platformDocumentation/1.0.0/Components/Layouts/card-actions.md

 {
   "name" : "card-action",
-  "type" : "Component"
+  "type" : Component
-  "category": �Layout�
+  "category":Layout,
-  "version" : "1.0.0",
+  "version" :"1.0.0",
   "averageRating" : 1,
-  "description" : "it is a component which contains buttons�, "platformSupportVersion" : "4.0.0",
+  "description" : "it is a component which contains buttons", "platformSupportVersion" : "4.0.0",
   "publisher" : "Ayush"